Last Updated on Samuel Franklinby

 Old World Blues is on the easier side of the Fallout New Vegas DLCs although as noted above is generally recommended to be played after Dead Money due to the links between them.
 This does create an interesting balance and timing though as if you attempt Old World Blues too late (30 or higher) the enemy scaling can be quite frustrating as it pushes them into becoming simply bullet sponges that make your adventure tedious.
 Timing aside Old World Blues allows players to keep their gear so coming prepared is your best bet although you can replenish your consumables at the included vendor when necessary.
-Old World Blues offers some unique perks based on body parts and players also having access to implants through the Sink Auto-Doc that also heals you for free, lets you reset your traits once and offers haircuts.
+Old World Blues offers some unique perks based on body parts and players also having access to implants through the Sink Auto-Doc, healing for free, a reset to your traits and character haircuts.

 Lonesome Road Summary